I wanted to

 weeping and gnashing of teeth.”
 (Matt.
 13:39-43, 47-50; NLT)

-to endure.
-(Ezek.
-13:9; Matt.
-7:24-27; Heb.
-12:7-13) We are told that Jehovah would cleanse his people prior to his coming day at
+The Scriptures foretold that Jehovah would cleanse his people prior to his coming day at

 Armageddon, and we are now witnessing that!
 The “distinction between a righteous one

 and a wicked one” is becoming evident.
-Jesus said, “At that time the
+Jesus said: “At that time the

 righteous ones will shine as brightly as the sun in the kingdom of their Father.”